guldkage/Pterodactyl-Installer/README.md

 | Ubuntu           | from 20.04 to 24.04   | :white_check_mark:                 | 8.3   |
 | Debian           | from 11 to 12         | :white_check_mark:                 | 8.3   |

-:warning: Be aware of using CentOS 7.
-It is EOL and there will not be added support in this script for any newer CentOS version.
-If you are running CentOS and you want to use this script, you should switch to a new distro, such as Debian or Ubuntu.

 | Webserver        | Supported           |
 | ---------------- | --------------------|
 | NGINX            | :white_check_mark:  |